mmoult/SPIRV-Interpreter/README.md

 ## Features
 - Support for vertex, fragment, compute, hull, ... shaders
 - Specify inputs and print outputs in YAML or JSON
+- Textures may be read from and written to .png files
 - Generate template files for expected inputs
 - Check against expected results
 - Verbose trace and interactive program execution